MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/migrate.md

 1. Select **+Create a resource** and search the marketplace for **Azure Database Migration Service**.
 1. Complete the **Create Migration Service** wizard, then select **Create**.

-The service is now ready to migrate the supported source databases (for example, SQL Server, MySQL, PostgreSQL, or MongoDb).
+The service is now ready to migrate the supported source databases (for example, SQL Server, MySQL, PostgreSQL, or MongoDB).

 ::: zone target="chromeless"